BadCoder228/Spammer/dontREADME.md

 And welcome to spammer code by Wormy!

-[Bad Eng btw even if this guide is written in eng ._.]

 UPDATE!!!!
-THIS IS KINDA ILLEGAL I GUESS, SO USE AT UR OWN RISK
+THIS IS KINDA ILLEGAL I GUESS, SO USE IT AT UR OWN RISK

 step 0. open config.json

-step 1. input the information!
+step 1. insert the information!

     {